 Some examples of AR and VR applications

-There are many industries that are already using AR and VR.
+Many industries are already using AR and VR.
 Education and training, healthcare, manufacturing and logistics, construction, and real estate, among others.

 Nike uses augmented reality and virtual reality in their physical stores.
-Customers can scan items like shoes or clothing to view information, or they can enter a VR world to experience the different steps in Nike's supply chain, so they understand how and where items are being made.
+Customers can scan items like shoes or clothing to view information or enter a VR world to experience the different steps in Nike's supply chain, so they understand how and where items are being made.

 IKEA has developed The Place App, which allows shoppers to use augmented reality with their smartphone camera to place furniture items into their homes so they can visualize exactly how the item will look in their setting.